 Maintenance and development does not come free-

 Suggested Donation: $3.00 per visitor, $5.00 per campsite.

 For questions or issues please contact them: 870-613-4662 or email@example.com

-At this point there is a gravel turnout on your right, turn in here and follow the trail on the right.
+At this point there is a gravel turnout on your right.
+The gravel turnout is 0.7 miles from the water tower.
+Turn in here and follow the trail on the right.
 The trail is about 2 miles long.
-The "road" is washed out and very rough.
+The "road" is washed out and very rough, but a car can handle it.
 If it has rained recently, expect lots of mud.
-You will come upon an orange gate.
+You'll come upon an orange gate.
 If the gate is closed call Kyle at 870-613-4662 for access.
 If the gate is open continue in.
 There will be two logging roads leading to the right DON'T drive down those.
 The road will come to a Y shortly after, veer right and continue to the parking area.
 Your vehicle stays here.

 3 ways to get down the bluffs: